 Local governments need new sources of revenue to avoid dangerous cuts, more delays in repairs, and reduced services, including police and fire.
 But local governments don't have the authority they need to generate those new sources of revenue, as current revenue limits are set by state law.

 The compounding effects of years of insufficient revenue and the requirement for legislative action to address revenue limits have led community leaders seek out a renewed partnership with state government.
-Government, business, and community leaders are asking the Wisconsin Legislature for permission to go to voters and ask for their approval to solve a local problem with a local solution.
+Government, business, and community leaders are asking the Wisconsin Legislature for permission to implement a local option sales tax to solve a local problem with a local solution.

-Move Forward MKE supports allowing Milwaukee County to raise its sales tax by 1 percent to generate new revenue and to dedicate a significant portion of that new revenue to property tax relief - if voters approve through a binding referendum.
-Property tax relief and new sales tax revenue would be shared between Milwaukee County and its 19 municipalities.
+Move Forward MKE supports allowing Milwaukee County to raise its sales tax by 1 percent to generate new revenue and to dedicate a significant portion of that new revenue to property tax relief.

 If you believe local problems are best solved through local solutions, join our campaign!